 Weathering the Perfect Storm by Delighting in God’s Word

-Perfect Storm:
+Perfect Storm

 The Two Ways: Wicked Chaff-Like Way and Righteous Tree-Like Way

-Christ is the Truly Blessed Man and New Joshua
+Christ Is the Truly Blessed Man and New Joshua

-However, there’s a problem.
+However, there's a problem.
 Scripture tells us that no one is righteous (Psalm 53:2–3; Rom.
 3:10–11).
 We are all sinners and cannot call ourselves righteous before God.
 If we are wicked (and we are), then how can we expect to weather through the perfect storm?
 How can we expect to stand in the day of judgment?
 Who are the righteous if there aren’t any?
 Who can fulfill Psalm 1?
 Jesus Christ, who descended from the royal line of David, fulfills Psalm 1.
 He is the truly blessed man.
-The man who delights in God’s law is the new “Joshua” who succeeds in fulfilling what first Joshua was called (Josh.
+The man who delights in God’s law is the new “Joshua” who succeeds in fulfilling what the first Joshua was called to do (Josh.
 1:8; cf. Heb.
 10:7; Psalm 40:6–8).
 Joshua was called "to meditate on the law day and night" and in doing so will bring the community into the promised land.
 The result is that he “prospers.”
-Jesus is the new Joshua and devoted and delighted in God’s law because it’s about him (John 5:39; Luke 24:25–27).
+Jesus is the new Joshua and is devoted and delighted in God’s law because it’s about him (John 5:39; Luke 24:25–27).
 The only way we can rest in the promises of Psalm 1 and have the capacity to delight in this God is by taking refuge in Jesus.
 What does that mean?
 It means we stop, turn, and trust in Jesus.
-When we place our faith in Christ, we are justified (Rom 5:1), become like the blessed man, and share in his blessings.
+When we place our faith in Christ, we are justified (Rom.
+5:1), become like the blessed man, and share in his blessings.
 However, those who are not in Christ cannot delight in God’s word.
 It’s impossible for them.
 They cannot taste and see that the Lord is good and that divine statutes are a gift to us (John 15:11).

 Delight in God’s Word in Christ